No Me Quiero Ir de Aquí: Promotion

 On January 13, 2025, the same day that the residency was announced, Bad Bunny co-hosted The Tonight Show Starring Jimmy Fallon, where he "crashed" Fallon's monologue, joined by Los Pleneros de la Cresta, and also performed "Voy a Llevarte Pa' PR" for the first time.
 As part of the fiftieth season of Saturday Night Live, Bad Bunny performed "Baile Inolvidable" and "DTMF" with Los Pleneros de la Cresta on February 14, 2025, during SNL50: The Homecoming Concert, at Radio City Music Hall; he also participated in the Lonely Island medley by singing the opening lyrics to "I Just Had Sex" (in vibrato), originally sung by Akon.
-Two days later, on February 16, 2025, while not a musical guest, he made an appearance on the Saturday Night Live 50th Anniversary Special in the "Domingo: Vow Renewal" sketch, playing Santiago, the half-brother of Domingo (Marcello Hernández) and Renaldo (Pedro Pascal), and later in the "Q&A Segment" hosted by Tina Fey and Amy Poehler.
+Two days later, on February 16, 2025, while not a musical guest, he made an appearance on the Saturday Night Live 50th Anniversary Special in the "Domingo: Vow Renewal" sketch, playing Santiago, the hot brother of Domingo (Marcello Hernández) and Renaldo (Pedro Pascal), and later in the "Q&A Segment" hosted by Tina Fey and Amy Poehler.
 Bad Bunny also appeared as the musical guest on May 17, 2025, during the show's season finale, where he performed "Nuevayol" and "Perfumito Nuevo", the latter with RaiNao.